Twelve years ago today:

 And Colby, well, you know.
 He didn’t become a star, but he was decent for us.
 In 4 seasons, he played 408 games, hitting .234/.295/.433 with 66 home runs.
 His best season was in 2013, hitting .276/.338/.501 with 22 home runs.

 I was a fan, but then I like guys that are square pegs in a round hole world.
 So I’ll always have a soft spot for him.
 He seemed like someone who couldn’t always deal with the pressures and constant criticism of being a major league baseball player but was a good guy.

 After the trade, DanUpBaby, from Viva El Birdos sent us an operating manual for Colby.
 I found this to be true:

 Your COLBY RASMUS comes equipped with HOME RUN ACTION, INTERMITTENTLY IMPRESSIVE DEFENSE ACTION, and DEBATABLY USEFUL SPEED ACTION.
 Please do not expose your COLBY RASMUS to direct sunlight, fans of MAKING THINGS HAPPEN on offense or TONY LA RUSSA.

 As time went on, we got little looks into his personality.
 I enjoyed that.
 The various hairstyles I enjoyed less.

-Since leaving the Jays after the 2014 season, Colby played two years with the Astros and started the 2017 season with the Rays but left them mid-season.
+After leaving the Jays following the 2014 season, Colby played two years with the Astros and started the 2017 season with the Rays but left them mid-season.
 He started the 2018 season with the Orioles but retired in July.
-This one seems to have taken.
+This one has taken.
 I hope he is happy now.